M66B/FairEmail/FAQ.md

 The version in the [Play Store test program](https://play.google.com/apps/testing/eu.faircode.email) is more often updated, but not all GitHub releases will be released as Play Store test version.

+The GitHub version will automatically check for updates and notify you when there is an update available.
+Since apps can't update themselves, updates can't be automatically installed.
+However, you can easily install an update via a button in the update available notification.
+You could use the [IzzyOnDroid F-Droid Repository](https://apt.izzysoft.de/fdroid/) to manage GitHub updates.

 <br />

 <a name="faq174"></a>